David-Eriksson/SubLab/README.md

 **Default settings**

 By default the program runs 2 epochs of training.
 For a real reconstruction one should use 10 or more epochs.
-This is information is stored in the maxNumberOfEpochs.txt file.
-Then algorithm uses a validation data set to decide the optimal epoch.
+This information is stored in the maxNumberOfEpochs.txt file.
+The algorithm uses a validation data set to decide the optimal epoch.

 By default the program runs two threads: